Relative p-adic Hodge theory: Foundations: Spectra of nonarchimedean Banach rings

 \subsection{Affinoid systems}

-We will find it useful to consider more general Banach algebras over analytic fields.
-To study these, we use an analogue of the observation that every ring is a direct limit of noetherian subrings (namely its finitely generated $\ZZ$-subalgebras).
+To get some handle on Banach algebras which are not affinoid algebras over a field, we use an analogue of the observation that every ring is a direct limit of noetherian subrings (namely its finitely generated $\ZZ$-subalgebras).
+As usual, we restrict to classical affinoid algebras and note in passing that similar arguments can be derived in Berkovich's framework.

-\begin{defn} By an \emph{affinoid system}, we will mean a directed system $\{(A_i, \alpha_i)\}_{i \in I}$ in the category of Banach rings and submetric homomorphisms, in which each $A_i$ is an affinoid algebra over an analytic field.
-(It is not required that the $A_i$ are all affinoid algebras over the same field, though this extra condition will be satisfied in our applications.)
-We will mostly consider only \emph{uniform} affinoid systems, in which $A_i$ is uniform (i.e., reduced and equipped with the spectral norm).
-Given such an affinoid system, equip the direct limit $A$ of the $A_i$ in the category of rings with the submultiplicative seminorm $\alpha$ given by taking the infimum of the quotient norms induced by the $\alpha_i$.
-(If the affinoid system is uniform, then $\alpha$ is power-multiplicative.) \end{defn}
+\begin{defn} By an \emph{affinoid system}, we will mean a directed system $\{((A_i,A_i^+), \alpha_i)\}_{i \in I}$ in the category of adic affinoid algebras over $\ZZ((z))$ and submetric (not just bounded) morphisms.
+Note that each ring $A_i$ is strongly noetherian (Remark~\ref{R:power series}).

+Given an affinoid system, equip the direct limit $A$ of the $A_i$ in the category of rings with the submultiplicative seminorm $\alpha$ given by taking the infimum of the quotient norms induced by the $\alpha_i$, and let $A^+$ be the direct limit of the $A_i^+$.
+We will refer to the completion of $(A,A^+)$ with respect to $\alpha$ as the \emph{completed direct limit} of the system. \end{defn}

-\begin{lemma} Let $K$ be an analytic field, and let $R$ be a Banach algebra over $K$. \begin{enumerate} \item[(a)] There exists an affinoid system $\{(A_i,\alpha_i)\}_{i \in I}$ with completed direct limit $R$. \item[(b)] If $R$ is uniform, then there exists a uniform affinoid system with completed direct limit $R$. \end{enumerate} \end{lemma} \begin{proof} Let $\alpha$ denote the norm on $R$.
-Let $I$ be the set of finite subsets of $R$.
-For each $i \in I$, let $A_i$ be the quotient of $K\{s/\alpha(s): s \in i\}$ by the kernel of the map to $R$ taking $s$ (as a generator of the ring) to $s$ (as an element of $R$); this is an affinoid algebra over $K$.
-Equip $A_i$ with the quotient norm in case (a), and the spectral norm in case (b).
+\begin{lemma} Let $(R,R^+)$ be an adic Banach algebra.
+Then there exists an affinoid system with completed direct limit $(R,R^+)$. \end{lemma} \begin{proof} By choosing a topologically nilpotent unit $z \in R$, we may view $R$ as a Banach algebra over $\ZZ((z))$ for a suitable norm as in Remark~\ref{R:power series}.
+Let $I$ be the set of finite subsets of $R^+$.
+For each $S \in I$, let $A_i$ be the quotient of $\ZZ((z))\{S\}$ by the kernel of the map to $R$ taking $s$ (as a generator of the ring) to $s$ (as an element of $R$); this is an affinoid algebra over $\ZZ((z))$.
+Equip $A_i$ with the supremum of the quotient norm and the subspace norm; since this is again a norm under which $A_i$ is a Banach algebra over $\ZZ((z))$, it is equivalent to the quotient norm by the open mapping theorem (Theorem~\ref{T:open mapping}).
+Let $A_i^+$ be the image of $\ZZ\llbracket z \rrbracket\{S\}$ in $A_i$.
 This gives the desired affinoid system. \end{proof}

-The previous observation has some strong consequences for uniform Banach algebras.
+The previous observation has some strong consequences for Banach algebras.